solracnauj92/digitalnomadsmalaga/README.md

     The pictures stand out against the site's backdrop and are well lit.
     The picture is closely attributed to the website's aim.

--   Responsive on all device sizes

--   Interactive elements

 ## Technologies Used